PatternsTechGit/PT_AngularCallingAPI/README.md

 }
 ```

-Now we will create a matching `Type Script Model` from this returned data.
-Our Type Script Model will look like this:
+Now we will create a matching Type Script Model, called `LineGraphData`.

 ```ts
 export interface LineGraphData {